Rockies vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Rockies vs. Twins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Max Kepler and the Minnesota Twins play Ryan McMahon and the Colorado Rockies at Coors Field on Saturday.
-First pitch is at 8:10 PM ET.
+Max Kepler and the Minnesota Twins take on Nolan Jones and the Colorado Rockies on Sunday at 3:10 PM ET in the final game of a three-game series.

-Bookmakers list the Twins as -125 favorites on the moneyline, while giving the underdog Rockies +105 moneyline odds to win.
-The total is 13 runs for the game.
+The favored Twins have -165 moneyline odds to win against the underdog Rockies, who are listed at +135.
+The over/under is 12 runs for the game (with -110 odds to hit the over and -110 odds to go under).

 Rep your team with officially licensed Rockies gear!
 Head to Fanatics to find jerseys, shirts, and much more.